MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/experts-on-demand.md

 ### Receive a progress report about your managed hunting inquiry

-Response from Microsoft Security Experts varies according to your inquiry.
+Response from Microsoft Defender Experts varies according to your inquiry.
 They'll email a progress report to you about your **Ask Defender Experts** inquiry within two days, to communicate the investigation status from the following categories:

 - More information is needed to continue with the investigation
 - A file or several file samples are needed to determine the technical context